microsoft/teams-ai/js/samples/04.ai.a.naturalLanguage.santaBot/README.md

 ```

 Notice that the bot remembered Dave's first message when responding to the second.

 </details>
 <details open>
     <summary><h3>Localization across languages</h3></summary>
-    Because this sample leverages GPT for all its natural language modelling, the user can talk to Hal9000 in any language of their choosing.
+    Because this sample leverages GPT for all its natural language modelling, the user can talk to an AI bot in any language of their choosing.
 The bot will understand and respond appropriately with no additional code required.
 </details>

 This bot has been created using [Bot Framework](https://dev.botframework.com).